-Cholesterol is transported around your body attached to a protein in your blood.
+Cholesterol is carried around your body by a protein in your blood.
 This combination of fat and protein is called a lipoprotein.
-There are different types of lipoprotein, depending on how much fat there is in relation to protein.
+There are different types of lipoprotein, and they may be harmful or beneficial to your health.

-A small amount of your body’s cholesterol is transported as high-density lipoprotein (HDL), which is mostly protein and not much fat.
-HDL transports excess cholesterol from your tissues (including the walls of arteries) to your liver for disposal.
-As HDL helps prevent cholesterol building up in your blood vessels, you have a reduced risk of heart disease if you have high levels of this type.
+High-density lipoprotein (HDL) helps to get rid of excess cholesterol from your blood vessels.
+It does this by carrying cholesterol from your tissues (including the walls of arteries) to your liver.
+Your liver then breaks down the cholesterol so your body can get rid of it.
+As HDL helps prevent cholesterol building up in your blood vessels, it helps to reduce your risk of heart disease and stroke.
 This is why HDL is often referred to as ‘good’ cholesterol.

-Your cholesterol level is measured with a blood test.
-Usually you will be asked not to eat for 12 hours before the test so that your food is completely digested and doesn't affect the result.
+Your cholesterol level can be measured with a simple blood test.
 Your doctor or nurse may take a blood sample using either a needle and syringe, or a finger prick.
-You can have your cholesterol tested at your doctor’s surgery, at hospital, or as part of a health assessment examination.

-The levels of cholesterol in your blood can vary from day to day, so your doctor may take a series of different readings before recommending any treatment.
+The levels of cholesterol in your blood can vary from day to day, so your doctor may want to repeat the test before recommending any treatment.

 Who should have a cholesterol test?